juseg/alps/articles/erosion/response-referee2.md

 > ‘Koppes’ and ‘Herman’ erosion laws, but not to ‘Humphrey’ and ‘Cook’ laws
 > which give very broad maxima for s.l.e.
 10-30 cm (Fig. 7 k & l).

+Thank you for pointing this out.
+We are not confident that this result is significant.
+The situation you describe occurs, for instance, during much of MIS~5 (Fig.~2) and can be visualized in the animations.
+During such periods, glaciers are steep and only a few grid cells in width.
+Their velocities and thus computed erosion rates may be overestimated by the limiting horizontal resolution and the shallow-ice physics (Imhof et al., 2019).

+Increasing ice volume yields the build-up of less steep and thus slower-flowing valley glaciers.
+Decreasing ice volume yields to (roughly) equally steep but smaller glaciers.
+In the case of non-linear erosion laws ('Koppes' and 'Herman' laws), both yield a decrease of erosion volume, hence the local peak in erosion volume.
+We now emphasize this uncertainty in several of our plots by using hatches over areas of limited glacier cover, documented in the figure captions.

 > As the comment (lines 221-222) on erosion distribution during advance,
 > retreat and maxima is of great interest, it would be useful to illustrate
 > this with three maps of potential erosion during each of these types of
 > phase.

+TODO: Isn't this current Fig. 4?

 > I find no mention of lithology, rock type, geology, resistance or erodibility
 > (excluding that citing Herman on line 56).
 This omission of half the erosion